 This is the same no matter which country you choose for the visa.
 And then depending on your situation, you might need to submit extra documents as well.

 Schengen Visa Application Form

-You can download the application form for Schengen visa from VFS global and fill it up.
-You can also fill the Schengen Visa application form electronically and then print a hard-copy.
+You can download the application form for the Schengen visa from VFS global and fill it up.
+You can also fill out the Schengen Visa application form electronically and then print a hard copy.